The Pakenham Community Market operates once a month and stallholders come from miles around to sell their wares.

 Lots of little and sometimes not so little creatures at the market.
 The Pakenham Community market is, however, a dog friendly market with their owners being careful to keep their pets on a serviceable pet lead.

-The Pakenham local monthly Sunday market has to be a fun place to drop into if you get the opportunity or perhaps you might think of trying your hand at fun raising for your club.
+The Pakenham local monthly Sunday trash and treasure market has to be a fun place to drop into if you get the opportunity or perhaps you might think of trying your hand at fun raising for your club.

 Hope to see you there next month.